 About the NAEP Reading Assessment

 The National Assessment of Educational Progress (NAEP) is a congressionally mandated project administered by the National Center for Education Statistics (NCES) within the U.S. Department of Education and is the largest continuing and nationally representative assessment of what our nation's students know and can do in select subjects.
-NCES first administered NAEP in 1969 to measure student achievement nationally.
-The NAEP reading assessment at grades 4 and 8 is a digitally based assessment administered on tablets.
 The NAEP reading assessment uses literary and informational texts to measure students' reading comprehension skills.
 Students read grade-appropriate passages and answer questions based on what they have read.
 Results at grades 4 and 8 are reported for the nation overall, for states and jurisdictions, and for districts participating in the Trial Urban District Assessment (TUDA); results for grade 12 are reported for the nation only.

 As part of the NAEP reading assessment, survey questionnaires are given to students, teachers, and school administrators at grades 4 and 8 and to students and school administrators only at grade 12.
-These questionnaires collect contextual information to provide a better understanding of educational experiences and factors that are related to students' learning both in and outside of the classroom and to allow for meaningful student group comparisons.
+These questionnaires collect contextual information to provide a better understanding of educational experiences and factors that are related to students' learning both in and outside of the classroom, and to allow for meaningful student group comparisons.
 Learn more about NAEP survey questionnaires.

-While some survey questions are analyzed and reported individually (for example, amount of books in students' homes), several questions on the same topic are combined into an index measuring a single underlying construct or concept.
+While some survey questions are analyzed and reported individually (for example, the amount of books in students' homes), several questions on the same topic are combined into an index measuring a single underlying construct or concept.

 - Selection of constructs of interest.
 The selection of constructs of interest to be measured through the survey questionnaires was guided in part by the National Assessment Governing Board framework for collection and reporting of contextual information.
 In addition, NCES reviewed relevant literature on key contextual factors linked to student achievement in reading to identify the types of survey questions and constructs needed to examine these factors in the NAEP assessment.